biocore/qiime/doc/documentation/sra_field_list.rst

   reference the same RUN_PREFIX so they can pull sffs from the same files.

+  This field is used as the *refname* attribute of the
+  <STUDY_REF> element in the SRA Experiment XML file.
+It is also used
+  to derive several optional fields.

 STUDY_CENTER

   Name of the center associated with the overall STUDY, i.e. whoever is designated as having overall responsibility for the STUDY (this is a controlled vocabulary, assigned by NCBI).
 Needs to be the same for every member of a pool.

+  This field is used as the *refcenter* attribute of the
+  <EXPERIMENT_REF> element in the SRA Run XML file.

 SAMPLE_ALIAS